haydendaly/cs554-music-platform/README.md

 This project integrated Spotify API to use Spotify song data.
 The Spotify API are accessed using access token.
 Taken care of refreshing Access token periodically.

-The Spotify API are used to get data such album, artist, playlist and tracks.
+The Spotify API are used to get data such as album, artist, playlist and tracks.
 It is also used to perform search queries.

 User recommended songs are also populated using API.